esp-rs/book/src/writing-your-own-application/async.md

 4. Timer waiter queue

 `esp-hal` provides `blocking` and `async` API for most of the supported drivers.
 For more information and to get started check our `examples` in the [esp-hal-package].

+## Embassy

+[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development which consists of several crates that you can use together or independently.
+One of the projects is [embassy-executor].
+The `embassy-executor` is an `async/await` executor that generally executes a fixed number of tasks, allocated at startup, though more can be added later.
+For more information about `embassy` visit [Embassy book].

 ## RTIC